400 metres

 The 400 metres, or 400-meter dash, is a sprint event in track and field competitions.
 It has been featured in the athletics programme at the Summer Olympics since 1896 for men and since 1964 for women.
 On a standard outdoor running track, it is one lap around the track.
 Runners start in staggered positions and race in separate lanes for the entire course.
-In many countries, athletes previously competed in the 440-yard dash (402.336 m)—which is a quarter of a mile and was referred to as the 'quarter-mile'—instead of the 400 m (437.445 yards), though this distance is now obsolete.
+In many countries, athletes previously competed in the 440-yard dash (402.336 m)—which is a quarter of a mile (1,760 yards) and was referred to as the "quarter-mile"—instead of the 400 m (437.445 yards), though this distance is now obsolete.